dharaadhvaryu/dharaadhvaryu/README.md

 🎓Mentoring and Training

-With 5+ years of experience in education, I have guided students and professionals in subjects like Software Engineering, Web Development, Python, SQL, Excel, and Tableau.
-My approach focuses on simplifying complex concepts and fostering a strong foundational understanding of technology.
+With 5+ years of experience in education, guided students in subjects like Software Engineering, Web Development, Python, SQL, Excel, and Tableau. focused on simplifying complex concepts and fostering a strong foundational understanding of technology.

 🚀 Current Focus